KevinAlavik/VEMU/README.md

 *Example running roms/test.bin*

 ## Building
-To build VEMU run `make` but to build with debug logging do `make debug`.
-If you want no debug logging but still want to see the registers last values (dump).
-Then run `make dump`

-**To dump the registers you dont need to build with dump, you can run using the -d (--dump) option in VEMU**
+To build VEMU run `make`.

 ## Installing
 To install just run `make install` then `vemu -v`

 ## Usage
 `Usage: vemu [OPTION]...
 [FILE]`

+## Debuting
+To enable debug logging run the emulator with the `-l` flag.
+To enable register dumping run with the `-d` flag.
+To dump the entire ROM region in memory (after running) add the `-r`flag.

 ## Arch
 This follows the VISC arch see [SPECS.md](SPECS.md).